lezwon/veriff/README.md

 }
 ```

-Current Bottlenecks:
+### Current Bottlenecks and Future Improvements:
 1. The current model inference is sequential.
+I would move the model inference to TFServing to utilize dynamic batching.
-Using something like TFServing would provide dynamic batching.
+2. Using TFServing would also allow me to version the model.
-2. Would use a load Balancer to handle multiple requests.
+3. I would use a load balancer to handle multiple requests.
-3. Move error messages to a yaml file for internationalization.
+4. Move error messages to a yaml file for internationalization.
+5. Build docker image for GPU support.
+6. Benchmark and optimize performance using NSights by Nvidia.
+7. Handling large number of images by breaking them down into small batches
+8. Use Kubernetes for deploying at scale (No experience working with it yet)